 - Prescription tips.
 Be sure these medications are in their original containers – plus, pack photocopies of all your child’s current prescriptions.
 Discuss these with the group leader in advance.

 - Cellphone?
 Check with the group leader for the policy on this, first.
 They’re often dissuaded (instead, parents get a list of phone numbers of the kids’ chaperones, teachers and tour operators, just in case).

 - MP3 player.
 Whether by bus or train, traveling can “get long and tedious.”
-Send them off with that iPod fully charged (and consider getting a charger, too).
+If they don’t have (or can’t bring) a phone with music built in, send them off with that iPod fully charged (and consider getting a charger, too).
 Don’t forget the headphones!

 - Writing utensils.
 Stash a lightweight journal and a couple pens or pencils so your child can jot down memories of his or her experience.

 - Carry-on musts.
 All of your child’s valuables (including cash), medications, travel documents and trip-related details (itinerary, etc.) should be stored in here.

 - 3-1-1 rule.
 This applies to liquids, aerosols and gels in carry-ons: 3-ounce (or less) bottles; must fit in 1 quart-sized, clear, plastic, zip-top big; and 1 bag is allowed per passenger, to be placed in the screening bin.
 Pack this toward the top of your child’s luggage, so it’s easy to pull out.

 - Unlock luggage.
 Unless using a TSA-recognized baggage lock, don’t lock your child’s luggage.
 It must be accessible for inspection.

 - Discrete ID.
 Label all luggage with your child’s name and address, but use covered tags so strangers can’t easily spot the information.

 - Metal-free.
 Don’t wear accessories that contain metal – on the trek out and return – to make the screening process quicker (and to avoid losing items).